Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Construction of the hyperbolic extensions and the hyperbolic torus

-The second statement comes from a tedious, but elementary verification on the 15 (resp.
-60) reflections of $H_3$ (resp. $H_4$): only the reflection $r_W$ from the statement gives a graph which appears in the table of \cite{chein}. \end{proof}
+In the non-crystallographic case, the fact that $(\widehat{W},\widehat{S})$ is compact hyperbolic is straightforward, as the compact hyperbolic Coxeter graphs are well-known, see \cite[\S 6.9]{humphreys-reflectiongroups} or the original work \cite[Appendices]{chein}.
+The statement concerning the unicity comes from a tedious, but elementary verification on the 15 (resp.
+60) reflections of $H_3$ (resp. $H_4$): only the reflection $r_W$ from the statement gives a graph which appears in the table of \cite{humphreys-reflectiongroups}. \end{proof}

-\begin{rem} A (non-crystallographic) root system $\Phi$ may be associated to $W$.
-More precisely, $\Phi$ is the orbit under $W$ of the vectors $\alpha_i$ spanning $V$.
-Then $\Phi$ forms a (non-Euclidean) root system in $V$, which is non-crystallographic in the sense that the condition $\left<\alpha^\vee,\beta\right>\in\Z$ does no longer hold.
-We still may choose a highest root in $\Phi$.
-If $W\ne H_3$, then the reflection associated to this highest root is indeed $r_W$.

-The extension of $H_3$ with $r_W$ the highest reflection has been considered in \cite{patera-twarock}.
-It has the following Coxeter graph